CreepPork/simts.ogres1v.lv/README.md

 ### Obligatory
 - PHP >= 7.1.3
-- Somekind of Laravel accepted database (MySQL, MariaDB, etc.)
+- Some kind of Laravel accepted database (MySQL, MariaDB, etc.)
 - Composer >= 1.6.5
 - NPM >= 3.10.8
 - At least 300MB of storage